rwxrob/boost/README.md

 ## "When does it start?"

-We start Wednesday May the 4th at 11:11:11 and have weekly live three-hour sessions on Saturdays (posted to YouTube the next day due to Twitch policy).
+We start Wednesday May the 4th at 11:11:11 and have weekly live two-hour sessions on Saturdays (posted to YouTube the next day due to Twitch policy).
 Make sure to join Discord and consider adding the calendar (both linked from [Twitch](http://rwxrob.tv)).

 ## "So is this a course?"